meghnaaallam/meghnaaallam/README.md

 ![Hello-gif](https://media.giphy.com/media/cJSDRt8csBx0A7YFfh/giphy.gif)

-I’m a passionate product-minded Web Developer, who adores a good design and love developing one even more✨✨
+I’m a passionate product-minded Web Developer, who adores a good design and loves developing one even more✨✨

 I aim to build user-centric products! 🎯